 Mr Cannons is in charge of making sure our Travel Plan is kept up to date.
 'What is a travel plan?' you might ask...every school should have a travel plan to keep track of everything they are doing to promote safe, sustainable travel at school and within the local area.
 It identifies targets that we can work on as a school to make sure we are as 'green' as we can be.
 This not only involves initiatives like the Big Pedal, but also involves educating our children as to the benefits of sustainable travel methods.
 You may remember receiving surveys about your own travel to and from the school, and each year a 'hands up' survey is done with the children to see the impact our efforts are having on how they travel to school.

-I am very proud to say that we have achieved the Modeshift Stars Bronze award for our efforts so far, and silver is certainly on the way!
+I am very proud to say that in Spring 2020, we achieved the Modeshift Stars Gold Award for all of our efforts!
+Fantastic work everybody!